gpoulsen1775/Urban-Growth/README.md

 <h1> Affects of Migration on Housing Affordability </h1>

-<a>For TLDR, URL to End Result: https://public.tableau.com/app/profile/gp5012/viz/CountyHPI/Dashboard1 </a>
+<a>For TLDR, here is the URL to End Result: https://public.tableau.com/app/profile/gp5012/viz/CountyHPI/Dashboard1 </a>

 <u> <h2> Preface </h2> </u>